 The opening hours of the Blue Lagoon are as follows:

 *See below for Christmas Holiday opening hours.

-Even though the last slot of the day is not so popular, the lagoon will be full at the end of the day since there is no limit to how long you can spend in the lagoon, and most people want to spend at least two hours in it.
+Even though the last slot of the day is not so popular, the lagoon will remain full since there is no limit to how long you can spend in the lagoon, and most people want to spend at least two hours in it.

 To make the most of the lagoon, don't book a slot an hour before closing time, even though you can stay in the lagoon for 30 minutes after.

-Entering will take some time as you need to possibly queue for your key, then inside the changing rooms you'll have to undress and shower.
-After enjoying a soak in the lagoon itself you might want to take your time getting ready again.
+Entering will take some time as you will possibly need to queue for your key, then undress and shower inside the changing rooms.
+After enjoying a soak in the lagoon, you might want to take your time getting ready again.

 The evening slots are probably the best time to visit.
-This is at the end of a day when you may have been sightseeing or doing some activity, such as horseback riding, ATV riding, snowmobiling or whale watching, and what better way to relax than to hit the spa for a couple of soothing hours?
+What better way to relax after a day of sightseeing, horseback riding, ATV riding, snowmobiling, or whale watching than to hit the spa for a couple of soothing hours?

 In wintertime, however, the lagoon closes at 21:00.
-Evenings are also popular in wintertime, especially because there's no better place to admire the Northern Lights than from a comfortable warm pool.
+Evenings are also popular in the winter, mainly because there's no better place to admire the Northern Lights than from a comfortable, warm pool.